markmckeown/digby/README.md

 4096 << size) and leaving 56 bits for addressing.
 Could also encode the page type in the page pointer in 8 bits leaving 48 bits for addressing (ie 1EiB).

+## Fast Paxos & Flexible Paxos

+An interesting challenge would be to integrate Paxos into the database.
+For example Paxos outputs a queue of agreed work to execute, could this be the WAFL for the database?
+Fast Paxos can make agreements in a single round of communication, however it suffers when there is a lot of contention and requires more than a simple majority to proceeds.
+Flexible Paxos helps address some of limitations of Fast Paxos.
+Contention can be be addressed by each node having an agreed approach to conflicts - given a set of conflicting work items the nodes independently resolve them the same way.

+Further to this the database could be replicated using thousands of Paxos state machines by sharding the key namespace.
+For example could there be 2K state machines, with 2K trees rooted in the one file each using COW.
+Would this open up the parallel nature if NVMe drives?
+Transactions across state machines could use Paxos Commit.

+See "Relaxing Quorum Intersection for Fast Paxos".

 ## Future Things to Explore